Bonaire Sea Turtle

 You can adopt a sea turtle with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a sea turtle with WWF, 50% of your donation will fund programs of work that directly support turtles while the remaining 50% will fund other projects that need it most.
+When you adopt a sea turtle with WWF, your donation will not only fund programs of work that directly support sea turtles, but also other vital projects to help bring our world back to life.
 After adopting a turtle you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Turtle adoptions help us; influence national policy including input into the Fiji Sea Turtle Recovery Plan; reduce accidental by-catch of turtles and lobby to have on-board observers on fishing vessels; encourage use of less-harmful fishing gear - for example use of 'circle hooks' instead of traditional 'j' hooks.